DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Methods

 \subsection{Self-distillation with Soft-labeling}

-Instead of training the selection-based model to fit a hard decision boundary given limited environmental contexts (e.g., insufficient fields of view), which can impair training stability, we propose a self-distillation framework with teacher-generated soft labels to stabilize training.
-The self-distillation framework consists of a teacher and a student model, both sharing the identical architecture.
-The student parameters are updated via standard gradient descent, whereas the teacher parameters are updated using an exponential moving average (EMA) of the student’s parameters.
+Instead of training the selection-based model to fit a hard decision boundary of trajectory evaluation, which can impair training stability, we propose a self-distillation framework with teacher-generated soft labels to stabilize model training.
+The self-distillation framework consists of a teacher and a student model, both sharing the same architecture.
+The student is updated via standard gradient descent, whereas the teacher is updated using an exponential moving average (EMA) of the student’s parameters.

-During training, the student receives both original and augmented data to calculate $L_{\mathrm{ori}}$ and $L_{\mathrm{aug}}$, as shown in Fig~\ref{fig:arch}.
-The teacher only receives original data to generate scores served as soft labels, where a threshold $\delta_m$ is introduced to control the difference between the teacher output and the ground-truth:
+During training, the student receives noisier input, including both original and augmented data to calculate $L_{\mathrm{ori}}$ and $L_{\mathrm{aug}}$, as shown in Fig~\ref{fig:arch}.
+The teacher only receives original data to generate scores served as soft labels, where a clipping threshold $\delta_m$ is introduced to control the gap between the teacher output and the ground-truth: